What is Glaucoma?

 What are the symptoms of glaucoma?

-Glaucoma is mainly a silent disease.
-Many patients do not experience any symptoms until the later stages of the disease.
-When symptoms do occur, however, they can include:
+In the majority of cases, glaucoma is a silent disease.
+Many patients do not experience any symptoms until the later stages, during which they may experience:

 - Loss of peripheral vision